abadid/cmsc424-spring2018/project2/README.md

 order by cid;
 ```

-Does the query give the desired output always?
+Does the query always produce the correct output?
 Explain.
-If not, modify the above query to produce the desired output.
+If not, modify the above query to produce the correct output.